bryonylouise2/whiplash_definition/README.md

 10.5.
 SPI_autocorrelation.py
 	This script determines the temporal lag autocorrelation of SPI across the CONUS
 	Input: Either decadal SPI files or a time-only-averaged (averaged across lat and lon) SPI file.

+Number_of_Days_Between_Non
+A script to calculate and plot the days between non-independent dates within the database.
+## Bryony Louise Puxley
+## Last Edited: Wednesday, January 23rd, 2025
+## Input: Subsetted by area event file from 9.
+Database_Creation.py
+## Output: A histogram of a) the number of days between drought-to-pluvial and
+## b) pluvial-to-drought events.

 	Output: A PNG file of the temporal lag autocorrelation of SPI (CONUS averaged)